Is Stochastic Gradient Descent Effective? A PDE Perspective on Machine Learning processes: Analysis in the diffusion regime

 In the non-diffusive case, the mean exit time is $u(x)=+\infty$ for all $x\in\Omega$.
 Indeed, the flow map $X_t$ is deterministic and describes the concentration of the parameters around the local minima of the loss function $L$.
 Hence, there is no possibility for $X_t$ to escape from a neighbourhood of a local minimum of $L$ in any time.

-In the non-degenerate diffusive case, by Kramer's Law, $u(x)<+\infty$ for every $x\in\Omega$.
+In the non-degenerate diffusive case, by Kramers' Law, $u(x)<+\infty$ for every $x\in\Omega$.
 Indeed, even if the drift term $\nabla L$ pushes $X_t$ into the local minimum, the diffusion in every direction ensures the boundedness, see Appendix \ref{sec Kramers Law}.

-In this section, we provide lower and upper bounds for the solution $u$ to \eqref{Intro Mean Exit Time} under mild conditions on $Q$ and $L$, allowing for degeneracies.
+In this section, we provide lower and upper bounds for the viscosity solution $u$ to \eqref{Intro Mean Exit Time} under mild conditions on $Q$ and $L$, allowing for degeneracies. {Our strategy is based a variation of the comparison principle given in \cite{CrIsLi}, for viscosity solutions of \eqref{Intro Mean Exit Time}.
+In order to prove it, we adapt the arguments of \cite[Theorem 3.3]{CrIsLi} to our setting, following the indications in \cite[Section 5C]{CrIsLi}.
+Before stating the result, we rewrite \eqref{Intro Mean Exit Time} in the notation of Definition \ref{def:viscosity}, by setting